The Scandinavian Superman,

 modernist geometry and its crowds, I felt the contrast that runs through the

-book itself: the tension between history and the present, between the monumental
+book itself: the tension between history and the present, between the

 And then Helsinki.
 Standing before the Sibelius Monument,